edwardhdlu/q-trader/README.md

 # Q-Trader agent
-As illustrated in below figure, model DQN model input :
+As illustrated in below figure, model DQN is a value network that will give probability of best action model input :
  1. historical stock data
  2. historicsl market data